 Those who plan on hauling a lot of gear around on their fishing trip should consider the Malibu X Factor Fish and Dive kayak.
 The versatile, sit-on-top kayak is 14 feet long, weighs 62 pounds, and has deep wells designed for dive tanks – or other storage items such as tackle gear, a cooler and more.
 There are a whopping six rod holders, adjustable footrests, a drain hole, cup holder and side carry handles.
 The “X Factor” also has a gator hatch designed to hold kid-sized seats if little ones want to tag along.
 Be aware that this kayak does not include a padded seat, so you’ll have to purchase that separately.

 06 of 08

 If you’re looking for a well-made, sit-in kayak at a reasonable price, the Old Town company’s Vapor 10 Angler Kayak is a safe bet.
 The inside cockpit is extremely roomy and wide, with a padded seat cushion and adjustable foot braces to stabilize you when paddling.
 The Vapor comes with an anchor and trolley system, so once you find a good spot where the fish are biting you can stay there, and two rod holders behind the seat.
-The kayak is extremely stable and comes in brown or grey camouflage.
+The kayak is extremely stable and comes in a blue and white cloud pattern.
 There’s also a drain plug, so you can easily get any water out that splashes in without having to struggle to shake the kayak around.

 07 of 08